Ear Piercings: Your Definitive Guide

 This is a difficult to answer because it’s so subjective – everyone has different pain thresholds, so something that hurts your mate, might not even make you flinch.
 Generally, any ear piercing will hurt because you’re essentially putting a hole through your skin (it would be weird if it didn’t) so at the very least you should expect some kind of discomfort no matter what.

-Different parts of the ear are bound to hurt more than others because the flesh varies.
-The ear lobe is generally considered the least painful piercing whereas cartilage piercings – like the helix, forward helix, tragus, conch and so on – will usually be more painful because it’s tougher.
+Different parts of the ear are bound to hurt more than others because the flesh varies, but here are the most painful ear piercings in order: The ear lobe is generally considered the least painful piercing whereas cartilage piercings – like the helix, forward helix, tragus, conch and so on – will usually be more painful because it’s tougher.

 When did ear piercing start?